ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2024-04-10-installing-minecraft-mods.md

         1. Manually create this new folder if it doesn't already exist: `~/.minecraft/versions/1.20.1-forge-47.2.30/mods/`.
         1. Now copy the `~/Downloads/Install_Files/Minecraft/mods/DragonSurvival-1.20.1-09.01.2024.jar` file into that directory.

+### 4. Launch the game using the correct version of Forge you just manually installed, and ensure the mod is active

 1. Back at the main Minecraft Launcher, click "Play" at the top --> select the "forge 1.20.1" version via the selection menu at the bottom left --> click "Play" at the bottom, as shown here:

     <p align="left" width="100%">